Back in March 2020, the Government announced that Companies could... ...

 I’ve always enjoyed working with numbers.
 I doubt that comes as a surprise to most people.
 Some would probably say ‘I should think so as an accountant!’, but my love for numbers, and I suppose money (and being good with it), stemmed from quite a young age.

 From the second I got my first part time job, delivering newspapers at the ripe old age of 13, I had my own little source of income.
 What did 13 year old me want to buy?
-I wanted a huge (in those days) 37-inch plasma TV for my bedroom, so my parents saw an opportunity and taught me a lesson about money.
+I wanted a huge (in those days) 37-inch plasma TV for my bedroom, so my parents saw an opportunity and taught me a lesson about money and the benefits of budgeting.

 They purchased the TV for me, and I then had to pay them the money back over an agreed set amount of months.
 This was my first taste of ‘credit’ (mercifully with no interest!).
 As the months went on and I had to drag myself out in the wonderfully unpredictable British weather, I started to really begrudge that as soon as the money would hit my account each month, it’d be gone in the same breath.
 I hated it so much so that I took on a second paper round just so I could pay my debt off quicker!